Creating template boards

 Templates are used for creating boards based on the same setup – ideal for replicating a process or workflow.
-Anyone who creates a board from a template will begin with the exact same content, helping you and your team stick to a structure that you want to use repeatedly.
-Templates can be created for team use as part of Trello Business Class and Enterprise plans; they can also be created for public distribution, so anyone in the Trello user community can jump-start their own boards and adopt best practices.
+Anyone who creates a board from a template will begin with the exact same content, helping you and your Workspace stick to a structure that you want to use repeatedly.
+Templates can be created for Workspace use as part of Trello Business Class and Trello Enterprise subscriptions; they can also be created for public distribution, so anyone in the Trello user community can jump-start their own boards and adopt best practices.

 Turning boards into templates

-Boards of all visibilities within Business Class and Enterprise teams can be turned into templates.
+Within Trello Business Class and Enterprise Workspaces, boards of all visibilities can be turned into templates.
 Additionally, any public board can be converted to a template so that others in the Trello community can benefit from tried-and-tested workflows.
-From the Board Menu, select More and then select Make Template.
+From the Board Menu, select More and then select Make template.
 (You must be an admin of the board to see this option.)
 Turning the board into a template will hide comments and activity, but members will remain on the template.

 Turning a board into a template will automatically toggle on template features: a template banner; a template badge in the header and on the boards page; a prominent “create board from template” button, as well as a share link (determined by the template’s set visibility).

-You can always change a template back to a board by clicking the “convert back to board” button in the “more” section of the boards menu.
+You can always change a template back to a board by clicking the “Convert to board” button in the More section of the boards menu.
 In this case, collaboration features like activity feed, watching, and comments will reappear.

 Add a description to your template

 Be sure to add a description in the About this template panel in the board menu.
 This is the only menu panel visitors to your template will see, so it’s important to provide context: what problem this template can help to solve, how it’s meant to be used, what features they may want to pay close attention to when creating their own board from the template, or any useful information you wish to include.